What better time than Labor Day to discuss a hot issue for workers everywhere?

 But I had the good fortune to play in democratically run bands and observe in close quarters the creativity of some famous ones, including The Grateful Dead.
 I was quickly sold on the idea of a “democratized workforce,” decades before the term came into vogue‚ for reasons I’ve enumerated previously (for example, here and here.)

 Perhaps most importantly, the collaborative creativity of team members who interact with each other with mutual respect usually prevails in the end.
 When leaders of bands, businesses, or governments hold themselves inherently superior to others—and, in the case of this American President, above the law—that's when trouble begins.
-(The autocratic tendencies of the US Prexy are actually a small part of his leadership deficiencies, but we can discuss his lack of vision, intellectual curiosity, ethical compass, emotional intelligence, psychological stability, and spiritual core on another occasion.)
+(The autocratic tendencies of the current US Prexy are actually a small part of his leadership deficiencies, but we can discuss his lack of vision, intellectual curiosity, ethical compass, emotional intelligence, psychological stability, and spiritual core on another occasion.)

 It’s too early to tell whether young and impressionable organizational leaders can ignore the example that our Leader of the Free World sets, but the longer he remains in power the risk grows.
 And the Globe article is not reassuring: